RHC-CIT-128-SP23/project-tbhcorn/README.md

 * python -m pip install pygame ( should be version 2.3.0)

 Since the game itself imports pygame, this should be everything required for the player of said game.

+The user will then access this github repository, and open the project in VS Code.
+Then, the user will access the main.py file, and click "Run - Start Debugging".
+The game will initialize for a moment, and then the user will be able to play it!

 {Add any install instructions, if needed.
 This includes how to install included modules or libraries as well as configurations.
 You may remove this section if no special instructions are required.}